liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 1.9.1 =
+* Premium ad: WooCommerce product variable and Tumblr video support.

+= 1.9.0 =
+* New: if the Alt/Title field is empty then automatically set that with the post/page/product title.

+= 1.8.9 =
+* New: FIFU column added to Custom Post Types.

+= 1.8.8 =
+* Bug fix: priority feature.

 = 1.8.7 =
 * New free feature: CSS Style.